Competency Evaluations

 Are you an attorney?

-We work with many attorneys throughout Los Angeles and Orange County to determine whether their clients meet the legal requirements for competency.
-If you would like for us to evaluate your client, please reach out to our office here.
+We work with many attorneys throughout Los Angeles and Orange County to determine whether their clients meet the legal requirements for diminished capacity.